irozzo-1A/enhancements/keps/sig-cloud-provider/20200928-extend-konnectivity-for-both-directions.md

 ## Summary

-The goal of this proposal is to allow traffic to flow from the cluster network (agent side) to the control plane (Apiserver network proxy).
+The goal of this proposal is to allow traffic to flow from the Node Network to the Master Network.

 ## Motivation

 API server network proxy has been originally introduced to allow running the cluster nodes on distinct isolated networks with respect to the one hosting the control plane components.
-This provides a way to handle traffic originating from the Kube API Server and going to the cluster networks.
+This provides a way to handle traffic originating from the Kube API Server and going to the node networks.
 When using this setup, there are no other options than to directly expose the KAS to the Internet or setting up a VPN to handle traffic originated from the cluster nodes (i.e. Kubelet, pods).
 This could lead to security risks or complicated setups.
 Extending the API server network proxy to allow handling traffic in both directions seems to be the most consistent approach to address this issue.
 Moreover, this will provide the possibility of routing agents’ traffic to their dedicated KAS based on SNI, enabling the option of load balancing traffic directed to different clusters with a single load balancer.

 ### Goals

-* Handle requests from the Cluster to the Control Plane.
-Enable communication from the Node Network to the Master Network without having to expose the KAS to the internet.
+* Handle requests from the nodes to the control plane.
+Enable communication from the Node Network to the Master Network without having to expose the KAS to the Node Network.

 ### Non-Goals